 Ms. McGarry asked Mr. Hefty to explain to the public speakers why there were no board members at the community forums.
 Mr. Hefty advised that there cannot be 3 board members gathering in 1 space at the same time.
 It would constitute a meeting if there are 3 or more members, and it would need to be advertised as a meeting.
 The board made a decision to not attend the community forums in order to ensure that discussion from the community was not stifled.

-Colonel Kumer explained that Option 3 did not receive the full 25% reimbursement.
+The jail did not receive the full 25% reimbursement.
 There were things in there that were not approved for reimbursement.
 The reimbursement amount is 23.7%.